evidhai/notes-techpechu-com/pages/CloudTrail.md

 	- What role been used
 - CloudTrail digest #exam-revise
 	- This contains consilated logs that delivered in past one hour
-	- Digest files are created for every onehour
+	- Digest files are created for every onehour and stored in the same s3 where ((6245e5b0-0523-4592-b8e5-83e391ea335d)) enabled under folder called digest
 - Log Integrity #exam-revise
   collapsed:: true
 	- What if someone modifies your logfiles to erase evidence?